I build thingsthat break things.

 OSWE Certification Journey

-A candid account of preparing for and passing the OffSec Web Expert exam — manual source code review, web exploitation, no AI assistance.
-Covers study methodology, HackTheBox machines, CTF prep, exam failures, and the resources built along the way.
+A candid account of preparing for and passing the OffSec Web Expert exam: manual source review, web exploitation, no AI assistance, study methodology, HackTheBox machines, CTF prep, exam failures, and the resources built along the way.

 OSWEOffSecWeb Exploitation